phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.3.14 - import_solution with uniqueid mismatch fix

+* fix bug where falling back on twigs when importing a solution on a different bundle failed.
+It is still suggested to save the bundle and import solutions on the bundle used when calling export_solver.

 ### 2.3.13 - estimator.ebai with wide eclipse fix

 * fix bug that raised internal error when running ebai on an eclipse with width larger than 0.25 in phase.
 Note that these systems will still return nans as ebai is not well-suited to these systems, but the internal error will no longer occur.